Two-particle azimuthal correlations in $\gamma$p interactions using pPb collisions at $\sqrt{s_\mathrm{NN}}$ = 8.16 TeV: Analysis technique

 \section{Analysis technique}

 To ensure a high tracking efficiency, only tracks with $0.3 < \pt < 3.0\GeVc$ are used in the analysis.
-The analysis techniques for two-particle correlations are identical to those used for recent measurements \cite{cms:ppsecond,cms:pPbfirst,cms:PbPbsecond} and are described hereafter.
-For each multiplicity class, tracks tagged as ``trigger particles'' are those whose \pt, labeled as \pTtrig, is within a given range.
+The two-particle correlation analysis techniques described below are identical to those used in previous CMS measurements in \PP, \pPb, and \PbPb collisions \cite{cms:ppsecond,cms:pPbfirst,cms:PbPbsecond}.
+For each multiplicity class, the ``trigger particles'' are tracks whose \pt, labeled as \pTtrig, is within a particular given range.
 The number of trigger particles in the event is denoted by \Ntrig.
-Particle pairs are then formed by associating each trigger particle with the remaining tracks within a specified $\pt = \pTassoc$ interval.
-For this analysis, identical ranges are used for \pTtrig and \pTassoc.
-Two different \pt ranges are studied, i.e. $[0.3, 3.0]$ and $[1.0, 3.0]\GeVc$.
+Particle pairs are then formed by associating each trigger particle with the remaining tracks whose \pt is denoted as \pTassoc.
+In this analysis \pTtrig and \pTassoc have a common range.
+Two different \pt ranges are studied, i.e., $[0.3, 3.0]$ and $[1.0, 3.0]\GeVc$.
 These are the same as those used in previous studies of the ridge \cite{cms:pPbfirst} and observations of correlations between \vN coefficients \cite{Sirunyan:2017uyl} in \pPb collisions.

 The two-dimensional correlation function is defined as \begin{linenomath*}

 \end{linenomath*}